rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/unlock-phone-pin.rst

 .. _unlock-phone-pin:

-Unlock the phone pin
+Unlock the phone PIN
 ~~~~~~~~~~~~~~~~~~~~

 .. code::

    PUT /v2.0/users/{userId}/RAX-AUTH/phone-pin/unlock

-Users can unlock their phone pins by calling this service.
+Users can unlock their phone PINs by calling this service.

 ..  note::

-    If users try to unlock a phone pin for any user apart from themselves,
+    If users try to unlock a phone PIN for any user apart from themselves,
     the service returns a ``HTTP 403`` response.

     The service also gives an error with code ``HTTP 403`` if a user attempts to
-    unlock the their phone pin when the phone pin is not in locked state.
+    unlock the their phone PIN when the phone PIN is not in locked state.

 The following table shows the possible response codes for this operation: